jmcook1186/gp-passport-docs/src/devs/quick-start.md

 ## Building the app

-**Note** that the full code for this project is in the codebase located [here](https://github.com/dabit3/nextjs-gitcoin-passport).
+**Note** that the full code for this project is in [this codebase](https://github.com/dabit3/nextjs-gitcoin-passport).
 You can refer to this repository any time if you need some extra context as you go through the instructions below.

 The first thing to do is create a new [Next.js](https://nextjs.org/) application using the command